tyguy89/javaProjects/A4tjb404/readme.txt

 Trainer mode works correctly: switch to trainer with CTRL-T or restart trainer
 CTRL-E to editor mode

-Performed some implementations of tasks without needing to add additional classes (TargetClipboard/TargetCommand).

 Rubber band has a few minor bugs when selecting inbetween targets.